Fast 3-dimensional estimation of the Foveal Avascular Zone from OCTA: Discussion

 \section{Discussion}

 The fast processing time and success rate of this novel algorithm suggest it is possible to reliably and efficiently segment the 3D FAZ from OCTA.
 This was likely achieved thanks to the assumption that the capillary vasculature of a single plexus does not overlap, allowing for an important part of the image processing operations to take place in 2-dimensions.
 The benefits of this were dual: on one hand, the analysis of 2D images helped overcome the problem of low SNR in OCTA volumetric scans; on the other hand, the proposed 2D analysis is fast.
 Moreover, the discretized, logical representation of the 2D vasculature that we propose makes it possible to extensively use efficient, morphological operations in 3D.
 Finally, the algorithm provided the full segmentation of the capillary network of the inner retina as a by-product of the process.
 Results from the statistical analysis showed that the FAZ volume was significantly different between groups.
 This was not true for FAZ areas, suggesting that the volume is preferable than the conventional area as a diagnostic measure.
-The proposed algorithm has some limitation.
-First, the algorithm requires the segmentations and the artifact-corrected, \textit{en face} images as well as the OCTA volume.
+Of note, results still show large overlaps between groups.
+Therefore, the FAZ volume should still be interpreted by physicians in conjunction with other clinical evidence to support diagnostic and treatment decisions.
+However, an improved characterization of the FAZ can justify and promote further research, not only in diabetes, where it is currently predominately used, but potentially in other diseases as well.
+The proposed algorithm has some limitations.
+First, the algorithm requires the segmentations and the artifact-corrected, en face images as well as the OCTA volume.
 While these are often offered by the manufacturers for visualization, their export and manipulation are not as widely available.
 However, if the proposed methodology was implemented within the processing software of acquisition devices, this requirement would not represent a limitation.
 Second, the algorithm was used to process only manually selected, good-quality scans, using correct segmentations and in absence of edema or macular degeneration.
 The lack of any of these conditions could lead to inaccurate measurements, either because the input data is inaccurate or because the definition of the FAZ is invalid under these pathological circumstances.
 Third, some parameters in the algorithm are experimentally determined and the variation of these parameters could change the measurements.
 However, the use of a fixed, pre-selected parameter over another one could only lead to global changes in the statistical analysis.
 The statistical analysis is also limited by unbalanced observation in the three groups.
 The number of eyes of diabetic patients, and particularly those with presence of DR, is much smaller than healthy eyes and this is reflected in the variance of the 3D FAZ measurements (Fig.~\ref{boxplot}).
 While the availability of a dataset with a greater number of diabetic eyes would improve the estimate of differences between groups, statistically significant differences of the 3D FAZ were observed, and this highlights the importance of the proposed, volumetric measurement.